Ioana Gașpar

 Ioana Gașpar-Ivan (born 17 April 1983) is a former tennis player from Romania.

 In May 2010, Ioana married her tennis coach, Mădălin Ivan, and changed her name to Gașpar-Ivan.

 But her name is listed on both WTA and ITF sites as Ioana Gașpar.

 On 17 September 2001, she reached her career-high singles ranking of world No. 258.
+In her career, she won seven singles titles and ten doubles titles on the ITF Women's Circuit.